shwangbo/portfolio/README.md

 # Who I Am
-## I am...
-    This is an introduction to the experiences, academics, further academic plans, extracurriculars, volunteers, and hobbies that makes me who I am.
+##### This is an introduction to the experiences, academics, further academic plans, extracurriculars, volunteers, and hobbies that makes me who I am.

 ## My Academic Journey Leading to College
 > #### Classes I was looking forward to: